07th July 2022: Boris Johnson resigned as the Prime Minister of the United Kingdom, making way for a new Prime Minister for the country.

 A day after Bors Johnson resigned from his position, Rishi launched his campaign ‘Ready For Rishi’ for the Tory leadership.

 Sunak said during the campaign on Twitter that Someone has to grip this moment and make the correct decisions.
-That’s why he is standing to be the next leader of the Conservative Party and the Prime Minister of the United Kingdom.
+That’s why he stood to be the next leader of the Conservative Party and the Prime Minister of the United Kingdom.

 I’ve been truly overwhelmed by the support and so grateful for the thousands of people who have signed up to join the campaign.